chrisindris/kinetics-dataset/README.md

 # Updates

+26th of June 2023: added **move_tars.sh** which will move a range of downloaded tar archives to the folder where they will form part of a dataset, such as kinetics400/train.

+24th of June 2023: added **extract_and_resize.sh**, which will extract the downloaded tar archives one at a time, resize all of the videos in them so that the shorter side is of 320 pixels (this is for use with the MVD model) and delete the non-resized videos to save space, leaving the tar archives.
+The user can specify a range of numbered tar files to extract.

 5th of May: fixed k400/train/part_120.tar.gz, it was a tar file before

 10th of December: add two downloader scripts for datasets automatic setup. (**k400_downloader.sh** and **k700_2020_downloader.sh**)